sass/sass/doc-src/SASS_CHANGELOG.md

 * All Sass functions now raise explicit errors if their inputs are of the incorrect type.

+* Add an `assert_type` function that's available to {Sass::Script::Functions}.
+  This is useful for typechecking the inputs to functions.

 ### Rack Support

 Sass 2.2.14 includes Rack middleware for running Sass,